nus-sys/cs5223-labs/labs/lab4-shardedstore/README.md

 transaction respond and no group aborts, the transaction coordinator will send the commit message to all groups; the groups will then free the locks and acknowledge the commit message.
-As previously stated, you are free to assume that a majority of servers from each group will remain active.
-Furthermore, if any nodes do fail, they fail by crashing.
+As previously stated, you are free to assume that there are no server failures.
 You *do not* need to implement a node failure recovery protocol.

 Your system should guarantee linearizability of all transactions and be deadlock-free; it should never reach a state where it cannot make progress.
-Furthermore, it should always be able to process reconfigurations, and when there are no ongoing reconfigurations and no conflicting transactions, it should be able to make progress and commit transactions (as long as the consensus protocol underlying each group continues to make progress, of course).
+Furthermore, it should always be able to process reconfigurations, and when there are no ongoing reconfigurations and no conflicting transactions, it should be able to make progress and commit transactions.
 You do not need to guarantee fairness, however (more on this below).

 You should think carefully about how transactions will interact and interleave with reconfigurations.
 Unless handled with extreme care, attempting to execute